 5. In the case of P.S.
-Sathappan (Supra), the Constitution Bench (majority view) held that in view of the language of Section 104 (1) of the C.P.C., the Letters Patent Appeal would be maintainable against the order passed by the Single Judge of the High Court in an Appeal From Order.
-The Supreme Court referred to its earlier decision in the case of Union of India vs. Mohindra Supply Co. [(1962) 3 SCR 497], 497] wherein the following observations are made:- ig This intention is emphasized by Section 4 which provides that in the absence of any specific provision to the contrary, nothing in the Code is intended to limit or otherwise affect any special jurisdiction or power conferred by or under any other law for the time being in force.
-The right to appeal against judgments (which did not amount to decrees) under the Letters Patent, was therefore not affected by Section 104(1) of the Code of Civil Procedure, 1908."
+Sathappan (supra), the Constitution Bench (majority view) held that in view of the language of Section 104(1) of the CPC, the Letters Patent Appeal would be maintainable against the Order passed by the Single Judge of the High Court in an Appeal From Order.
+The Supreme Court referred to its earlier decision in the case of Union of India v.
+Mohindra Supply Co. [(1962) 3 SCR 497], wherein the following observations are made: